Talking Heads: Understanding Inter-layer Communication in Transformer Language Models: Introduction

-Specifically, building on recent work in circuit analysis \citep{elhage2021mathematical, wang2022interpretability, goldowsky2023localizing, quirke2024understanding, merullo2023circuit, hanna2023how}, we demonstrate how a Transformer LM (GPT2 small) passes information from early laters to later ones using subspaces which we call \textit{communication channels}.
-We introduce a method using the Singular Value Decomposition to help find these channels by reading off of the model weights directly.
-We focus on two examples of such channels (inhibition and duplicate detection), and find that they are are very low rank (1 or 2 dimensions), easily interpretable, and causally important for specific model behaviors.
+Specifically, by building on recent work in circuit analysis \citep{elhage2021mathematical, wang2022interpretability, goldowsky2023localizing, quirke2024understanding, merullo2023circuit, hanna2023how}, we demonstrate how a Transformer LM (GPT2 small, Pythia 160m) passes information from early layers to later ones using low-rank subspaces.
+These \textit{communication channels} are proposed in \citet{elhage2021mathematical}, but understanding their implementation in weights is an open challenge \citep{ makelov2024is}.
+This conflicts with circuit analysis, which supports the interpretation of specialization and communication between specific transformer components. \citet{elhage2021mathematical} introduce a score for measuring how much weight matrices in a transformer communicate, but outside of toy models, it has been difficult to interpret the results \citep{singh2024needs}.
+We build on this work by proposing a method using the Singular Value Decomposition to find these channels by decomposing one matrix into all of its component signals, and find it is much more interpretable than the non-decomposed variant.
+We focus on two examples of such channels (inhibition and duplicate detection, \S \ref{sec:subcircuit_background}), and find that they are are very low-rank (1 or 2 dimensions), easily interpretable, and causally important for specific model behaviors.
+We also show this method can be used to perform model editing at training time (Appendix \ref{sec:pythia_training}), and provide some encouraging early evidence we can perform circuit discovery without running models (Appendix \ref{sec:circuit_discovery}).
 Specifically, our contributions are as follows:

-\begin{itemize} \item We explore a fundamental question in interpretability on how information passed from layer to layer in a transformer is represented internally.
-We find ``communication channels" that connect attention heads separated by several layers. \item We introduce a method to decompose weight matrices which helps us find such communication channels.
-This method can be performed directly on the weights of models. \item We show that this mechanism plays a role in prompt sensitivity on an item recall task that otherwise seems idiosyncratic, and that intervention in the mechanism can be used to affect downstream behavior in a way that improves performance. \end{itemize}
+\begin{itemize} \item We explore a fundamental question in interpretability on how information passed from layer to layer in an LM is represented internally.
+We find ``communication channels" \citep{elhage2021mathematical} encoded in the weights that connect attention heads separated by several layers. \item We propose a simple extension to previous weight-based methods that more effectively isolates low-rank signals passed through such channels. \item We show that low-rank communication mechanism plays a role in prompt sensitivity on an item recall task that otherwise seems idiosyncratic, and that intervention in the mechanism can be used to affect downstream behavior to improve performance. \end{itemize}